KuldipR/Chatapp/README.md

 # Chatapp
-this is a project about real time chat application which  i have created from youtube learnig videos. its css is not proper. you are welcome to edit it.
+This is a project about real time chat application which has been created using Node Js server.